isomerpages/sndgo-snt/_working-adults/Paid Courses/NUS FinTechSG Programme.md

 #### **LEARNING OUTCOMES**
-Through the program, you will be able to:
+Through the program, you will be equipped with the following:

-* Develop FinTech-specific skills
+* FinTech-specific skills
-* Perform Concepts, Cases and Technology Comparison
+* Concepts, Cases and Technology Comparison
-* Perform Hands on Technology Comparison
+* Hands on Technology Comparison
-* Perform Tools Selection for the Problem Statement
+* Tools Selection for the Problem Statement
-* Develop Design Thinking skills
+* Design Thinking
-* Perform Capstone Project Prep
+* Capstone Project Prep
-* Understand Foundations of Finance and IT
+* Foundations of Finance and IT
 Financial Products
-* Understand Programming Fundamentals
+* Programming Fundamentals
-* Understand APIs & Automation
+* APIs & Automation
-* Understand Database, Network, Blockchain Tools
+* Database, Network, Blockchain Tools
-* Develop Dev Ops skills
+* Dev Ops

 #### **PROGRAMME STRUCTURE**